1904labs/hwe-labs/week4_kafka_bronze/README.md

    * reads in the bootstrap servers, username, and password from environment variables for a Kafka cluster hosted on AWS
    * creates a `SparkSession` object representing a connection to a local Spark cluster, with parameters that allow us to:
       * connect to S3
-      * use 3rd party jars/libraries to interact with S3
+      * use 3rd party jars/libraries to interact with S3 and Kafka
    * uses that `SparkSession` to read a stream of data from Kafka
    * reads and transforms data from Kafka
    * writes that data to S3